three fingers (6854')

 Despite the throbbing pain in my body from the long ~15 miles arriving at the lookout made it worth every step.
 Come for the summit, stay for the sunset, and sleep on top of the world.
 I will be back for this one someday.

-Both were wearing jeans and cotton t-shirts and looked ill-prepared.
-During this conversation one of them mentioned that they did not bring bikes.
+Both were wearing jeans and cotton T-shirts and looked ill-prepared.
+During this conversation, one of them mentioned that they did not bring bikes.
 I brushed it off thinking it wasn’t important.
-Neither Brandon or I had remembered locks for our bikes.
+Neither Brandon nor I had remembered locks for our bikes.
 We put them far into the woods so people wouldn’t notice and hoped for the best.

-I have my suspicions that the two kids who came to the Three Fingers Fire lookout late used them to get down.
-We were lucky to have found them laying in the grass near the bottom of the road.
-I suppose we can celebrate that they “weren’t stolen”.
-Be careful and lock up your bike if you bring one up.
-We would end up walking back down the 8 mile roadway.
+I suspect the two kids who came to the Three Fingers Fire lookout late used them to get down.
+We were lucky to have found them lying in the grass near the bottom of the road.
+I suppose we can celebrate that they “weren’t stolen.”